The long way - by hand

 We now add the pressure loss in this pipe to the pressure at node to find the pressure at node this will be 0.189 + 1.597 = 1.786 bar.
 We have now completed the calculation for all three sprinkler heads and have found the source pressure and flow required for this system is:

 244.20 L/min @ 1.786 Bar

-This pressure and flow is offer referred to as the source requirement for the system and is the minimum pressure and flow required for the system for it to be able to provide the required design density (in this example 7.50 mm/min) at the most remote head [MRH] at node .
+This pressure and flow is often referred to as the source required for the system and is the minimum pressure and flow required for the system for it to be able to provide the required design density (in this example 7.50 mm/min) at the most remote head [MRH] at node .